michellab/RBFE-Benchmark/README.md

 Below is an outline of the pipeline:
 ![](pipeline/pipeline.png)

-In order to run the RBFE bechmark, please follow instructions in the ´pipeline´ folder.
+In order to run the RBFE bechmark, please follow instructions in the `pipeline` folder.